Shape, confinement and inertia effects on the dynamics of a driven spheroid in a viscous fluid: Results and Discussion

 \subsection{\textbf{Confined spheroid: centreline of the channel}}

 In this section, we investigate the influence of confinement on the translational velocity of a spheroid by placing it inside a channel with a square cross‐section.
 As illustrated in Fig.~\ref{fig:prlschm}, the external force is applied along the open direction of the channel (the $x-$axis).
 For simplicity, the spheroid is positioned on the channel centreline in an end‐on configuration, \textit{i.e.}, its axis $\hat{\bm{e}}$ is aligned with the channel axis.
+As in the previous section, we apply a constant body force density to the spheroid by keeping the volume of the spheroid and the applied body force $\bm{F}_e$ constant while changing the aspect ratio and the confinement ratio.

 The effect of confinement is quantified using the confinement ratio, CR = $2b/L$ where $L$ is the height (equal to the width) of the channel.
 As shown in Fig.~\ref{wakiya}, the translational velocity of both prolate and oblate spheroids decreases with increasing confinement.
 Prolate spheroids exhibit lower translational velocities than oblate spheroids because they share a larger surface area with the channel walls and therefore experience greater hydrodynamic resistance.